hornjason/argocd-lab/README.md

--   argocd cluster add <context from kubeconfig>

--   INFO[0000] ServiceAccount "argocd-manager" created in namespace "kube-system" ### This is on the cluster being imported into argoCD

--   INFO[0000] ClusterRole "argocd-manager-role" created

--   INFO[0000] ClusterRoleBinding "argocd-manager-role-binding" created

-#### Lab

--   Argocd is installed

--   Deploying argocd applications requires the context to be this CLUSTER

--   SealedSecrets is installed

--   Uses NFS for registry

--   No Infrastructure Nodes

-#### Dev

--   SealedSecrets is installed

--   Uses block device for registry , replicas 1

--   Has 2 infrastructure nodes

--   Migrating infrastructure workloads

--   Registry

--   Router

--   Monitoring

 #### Notes

--   There will be two installations of Sealed Secrets for this demo, lab and demo.
+-   There will be two installations of Sealed Secrets for this demo, lab and dev.
     “Lab” cluster :